70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 When visiting the Amalfi Coast, some must-see attractions include Amalfi’s town, the colorful village of Positano, the ancient ruins of Pompeii, and the scenic hilltop town of Ravello.

-Visitors should also take advantage of the opportunity to indulge in local cuisine, which includes fresh seafood, homemade pasta, and locally-grown produce.
+Take advantage of the opportunity to indulge in local cuisine, which includes fresh seafood, homemade pasta, and locally-grown produce.

-One cool fact about the Amalfi Coast is that it was the setting for the 1994 film “The Talented Mr. Ripley,” which starred Matt Damon, Jude Law, and Gwyneth Paltrow.
-The film showcased the region’s natural beauty and has helped further to popularize the Amalfi Coast as a top tourist destination.
+One cool fact about the Amalfi Coast is that it was the setting for the 1994 film The Talented Mr. Ripley, which starred Matt Damon, Jude Law, and Gwyneth Paltrow.
+The film showcased the region’s natural beauty and helped popularize it as a top tourist destination.

 Planning a Trip to Italy?
 Discover the ultimate travel companion with our curated selection of the 35 best travel guide books for Italy.